-“New Earth” is an unorthodox story to a start a season with, but it’s also a fun one and one of Russell T. Davies’ better romp episodes.
+“New Earth” is an unorthodox story to start a brand new season with, but it’s also a fun one and one of Russell T. Davies’ better romp episodes.

-* This episode is set unfathomably far into the future, and Cassandra stores her precious memories on a 20th century movie projector.
+* This episode is set unfathomably far into the future, and yet Cassandra stores her precious memories of her glory days on a 20th century movie projector.
 She really likes her retro stuff.

 * “Mistress?”
 “Moisturize me“.